Octavius-Dante/Tetra-Proxima/CAPM-DAY-10/Readme.md

 </br>
 </br>

-in the web browser (SEPMRA_PROD_MAN/SEPMRA_C_PD_Product/?$format=json) add this block to the existing link and check the sub category of an odata service
+in the web browser (SEPMRA_PROD_MAN/SEPMRA_C_PD_Product/?$format=json) add this block to the existing link and check the sub category of an OData service
 </br>
 </br>
 <img src="./files/capmd10-10a.png" >